rachanahegde/rachanahegde/README.md

 # Hi!
 My name is Rachana. 👋

-## Incoming MSc Computer Science student at Nottingham University and First Class English lit graduate pursuing a career in tech by self-studying Python and web development.
+## I'm currently an MSc Computer Science student at Nottingham University with a first class BA in English Literature, pursuing a career in tech by self-studying Python and web development.

 ### Currently...
 ⭐️ Status: Learning JavaScript through FCC and Odin Project <br />